olexamatej/ipk-chat-client/README.md

 test TCP
 TCP Packet receiver, add exit on error/bye
-Check if multiple clients on server work - Fix message receiving check if received messages are correct fix rename program exits on using invalid chars but probs shouldnt, check it
+Check if multiple clients on server work - Fix message receiving program exits on using invalid chars but probs shouldnt, check it